hackclub/hackclub/workshops/quotes_generator/README.md

 ## Part 4: The End

-Make sure you create an account on codesandbox.io to save this wonderful piece of creation or you'll loose it 😧.
+Make sure you create an account on codesandbox.io to save this wonderful piece of creation or you'll lose it 😧.

 Here are some tasks for you: